This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

 Instructions

-- Preheat grill to medium-high heat for 10 minutes with the cover down (about 400 °F).
+- Soak cedar plank(s) in warm water for at least 30 minutes before grilling.
+Weight down so they're completely submerged.
+This is important to prevent burning!
+Preheat the grill to medium-high heat for 10 minutes with the cover down (about 400°F).
 Clean the grates well.

 - Arrange salmon fillets on the plank and season with salt and pepper to taste.
 Drizzle each filet with a squeeze of fresh lemon juice and 2 teaspoons of maple syrup.

-- Place plank on the grates directly above the heat source and grill for 15-18 minutes for medium.
+- Place plank directly on the grates and above the heat source.
+Grill for 15-18 minutes for medium.

-- Give each piece of salmon a final 1-2 teaspoon drizzle of maple syrup, a sprinkle of fresh parsley, and serve with lemon wedges.
+- Give each piece of salmon a final 1-2 teaspoon drizzle of maple syrup, and a sprinkle of fresh parsley.
+Serve with lemon wedges.

 Notes